theRealTurkey/Client/CONTRIBUTING.md

 #### Git Flow

-The repository is strucuted based on [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/), but only using two branches: the *master* branch, and the *develop* branch.
+The repository is strucuted based on a subset of [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/), using only using two branches: the *master* branch, and the *develop* branch.

 The *master* branch always contains the latest released version.
 No one is allowed to push directly to the *master* branch, not even maintainers.
 The only exception is if structural changes need to be applied to the repository.